wpswings/event-tickets-manager-for-woocommerce/README.txt

 > Create and Revamp Your Store with  [**WooCommerce Services**](https://wpswings.com/woocommerce-services/?utm_source=wpswings-events-services&utm_medium=events-org-page&utm_campaign=woocommerce-services )

 > Get huge discounts on event ticket management - [**Get More Offers**](https://wpswings.com/offers/?utm_source=wpswings-event-offers&utm_medium=wpswings-org-page&utm_campaign=offers)

+== Installation ==

+= Automatic installation =
+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
+To do an automatic install of the plugin, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

+In the search field type **"Event Tickets Manager for WooCommerce"** and click Search Plugins.
+Once you've found our Event Tickets Manager for WooCommerce plugin you can view details about it such as the point release, rating, and description.
+Most importantly, of course, you can install it by simply clicking **"Install Now"**.

+= Manual installation =
+The manual installation method involves downloading our Event Tickets Manager for WooCommerce and uploading it to your web server via your favorite FTP application.
+The WordPress codex contains [**instructions on how to do this here**](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 = Updating =
 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.